ukparliament/weeknotes.data-search/2018/32/index.md

 ### Data platform

 Work continued on enhancements to the [Statutory Instrument tracker](https://beta.parliament.uk/statutory-instruments) service.
 [Matthieu](https://twitter.com/cognithive)'s been slaving away to bring the [legislation](https://ukparliament.github.io/ontologies/legislation/legislation-ontology.html) and [laying](https://ukparliament.github.io/ontologies/laying/laying-ontology.html) models into the data platform.
-Wojciech battled the machines to make a better procedure editor for the Indexing and Data Management Section in the House of Commons Library.
+Wojciech battled the machines to make a better Procedure Editor for the Indexing and Data Management Section in the House of Commons Library.
+And Jianhan worked on extracting  SI data from the Solr index and saving it into the Procedure Editor database, which reduces the burden of duplicate data entry for IDMS.

 Mike and Michael spent a pleasant afternoon (or the best part of one) picking through assorted [SI flowcharts](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html#examples) and comparing them to the [swanky visualisatons of actual data](https://procedures.azurewebsites.net/) in actual machines.
 They ran through a spreadsheet [Anya](https://twitter.com/bitten_) had provided and used the Procedure Editor to make the changes.
 They also noticed a few other discrepancies.
 Which they fixed.
 Or believe they fixed.
 Next week they plan to sit on a floor with Anya and Jayne, surround themselves with scraps of paper and check things.